gparker/emergy/README.md

 A=1000 A=2000 B=3000 B=4000 C=10000 C=10000
 ```

-We can run the calculator on the same data as the previous example:
+We can run the calculator on the same data as the previous example (notice redundant flows will get aggegated):

 ```
+cat test-files/odum96-figure6.8.inputs.dat
+A=1000 A=2000 B=3000 B=4000 C=10000 C=10000

-./emergy_calculator test-files/odum96-figure6.8.graph.dat test-files/odum96-figure6.8.inputs.dat 0.0 --print-sources
+./emergy_calculator -g test-files/odum96-figure6.8.graph.dat -i test-files/odum96-figure6.8.inputs.dat

 reading graph from test-files/odum96-figure6.8.graph.dat...
 graph: test-files/odum96-figure6.8.graph.dat